Hair (film): Plot

-It's now Winter in New York when Claude writes to Sheila from Nevada ("Walking In Space"), who subsequently shares the news with the others.
-Berger devises a scheme to visit Claude in Nevada.
-Meanwhile, Hud's fiancée—with whom he has a son, LaFayette Jr.—wants to marry as they had apparently planned to earlier ("Easy To Be Hard").
+It's now Winter in New York when Claude writes to Sheila ("Walking in Space"), who subsequently shares the news with the others.
+Berger devises a scheme to visit Claude.
+Meanwhile, Hud's fiancée—with whom he has a son, LaFayette Jr.—wants to marry as they had planned earlier ("Easy to Be Hard").
 The tribe members trick Sheila's brother Steve out of his car, then head west to visit Claude.

-Arriving at the Army training center where Claude is stationed ("Three-Five-Zero-Zero", "Good Morning Starshine"), the hippies are turned away, ostensibly because the base is on alert, but also because the MP on duty loathes their appearance, proceeding to condescendingly caricaturize Berger's perceived vernacular.
-Sometime later, Sheila chats up army sergeant Fenton at a local bar, using sex to lure him to an isolated desert road and acquire his uniform.
-The hippies steal his car, and Berger cuts his hair and dons the uniform (symbolically becoming a responsible adult), then drives it onto the Army base.
-He finds Claude and offers to replace him for the next headcount so that Claude can meet Sheila and the others for a going-away picnic in the desert.
+The hippies arrive at the Army training center in Nevada where Claude is stationed ("Three-Five-Zero-Zero", "Good Morning Starshine"), only to be turned away...ostensibly because the base is on alert, but also because the surly MP on duty does not care for their looks.
+Sheila proceeds to chat up army sergeant Fenton at a local bar, luring him to an isolated desert road where the hippies acquire his uniform and car.
+Berger cuts his hair and dons the uniform, then drives onto the Army base.
+He finds Claude and offers to replace him for the next headcount, so that Claude can meet Sheila and the others for a going-away picnic in the desert.

-Unfortunately, just after a disguised Claude slips away to the picnic, the base becomes fully activated with immediate ship-outs for Vietnam.
-Berger's ruse is never discovered; clearly horrified of potentially joining the war, he is herded onto the plane to be shipped out.
+Just after a disguised Claude slips away to the picnic, the base becomes fully activated with immediate ship-outs for Vietnam.
+Berger's ruse is never discovered, and he is herded onto a plane to be shipped out.
 Claude returns to the empty barracks and frantically pursues Berger's plane but is unable to reach it before it takes off for Southeast Asia ("The Flesh Failures").

-Months later, Claude, Sheila, and the tribe gather around Berger's grave in Arlington National Cemetery, whose grave marker shows that he was killed in Vietnam ("Let the Sunshine In").
-The movie ends with what appears to be a full-scale peace-protest in Washington, D.C.
+Months pass.
+Claude, who has been dishonorably discharged for going AWOL, and Sheila -- along with the rest of the tribe -- gather at Berger's grave in Arlington National Cemetery; the grave marker verifies that Berger was KIA in Vietnam ("Let the Sunshine In").
+The film ends at a full-scale peace protest in Washington, D.C.